 - Student Workload

-Activities Number of Hours of Study Workload Daily Study Combined Study preparation for an oral presentation 5 5 Preparation for the Mid-term Test 5 5 Preparation for Seminars, Exercises, Tutorial 26 32 Preparation for the Final Test 16 26 Attendance on Seminars/Exercises/Tutorial/Excursion 26 10 Total: 78 78
+Activities Number of Hours of Study Workload Daily Study Combined Study Preparation for Seminars, Exercises, Tutorial 26 42 Preparation for the Final Test 16 26 preparation for an oral presentation 10 Attendance on Seminars/Exercises/Tutorial/Excursion 26 10 Total: 78 78